 One of the strategies in the Academic Plan is to “enhance the Library’s role as a provider of exceptional learning spaces and innovative services for teaching, learning, research and collaboration.”

 The SLC provides the Library with new spaces for collaboration.
-The 4 seminar rooms located on the 5th floor of the SLC are exactly for this purpose.
-Working with academic partners, the library delivers innovative programming in these rooms that encourage productive multidisciplinary interactions which enhances out-of-class learning experiences.
+The three seminar rooms located on the 5th floor of the SLC are exactly for this purpose.
+Working with academic partners, the Library delivers innovative programming in these rooms that encourage productive multidisciplinary interactions which enhances out-of-class learning experiences.

 Prioritization for the use of the seminar rooms is influenced by the Academic Plan.
-These rooms already have 11 hours of programming scheduled per day, 6 days per week by the Library, Student Learning Support (SLS) and Sandbox by DMZ.
+These rooms already have 11 hours of programming scheduled per day, 6 days per week by the Library, Student Learning Support (SLS) and DMZ Sandbox.
 This is exciting news for students as it means there are great resources and opportunities taking place in the rooms.
-The digital signage above the elevators in the SLC amphitheatre and the touch-screen kiosks have information about what is taking place in the seminar rooms.
-You can also look for workshops, seminars and other programming through the SLS, Launch Zone and Library websites.
+The digital signage above the elevators in the SLC Amphitheatre and the touch-screen kiosks have information about what is taking place in the seminar rooms.
+You can also look for workshops, seminars and other programming through the SLS, DMZ Sandbox and Library websites.